 A long maritime history

-In 1762 the first pioneers of European descent, Deacon Pease Clark, his wife and son staked a claim on the bend in the Kennebec River that is now Hallowell, Maine.
+In 1762 the first pioneers of European descent, Deacon Pease Clark #109, his wife and son and his family staked a claim on the bend in the Kennebec River #29 that is now Hallowell, Maine.

-It is estimated that over half of all the men and boys from the Hallowell to Gardiner region went to sea on Kennebec ships at some point in their lives.
+It is estimated that more than half of all the men and boys from the Hallowell to Gardiner went to sea on Kennebec ships at some point in their lives.

 I made the entire upper left quarter of the mural about the sea to indicate its importance to the early life of Hallowell.